CiscoDevNet/AppD-Cloud-Kickstart/README.md

 End-to-end monitoring of cloud applications remains a challenge for most cloud consumers.
 Over the last few years, AppDynamics has released significant capabilities to meet this challenge.

 Cloud Kickstart showcases these capabilities.
-The project consists of a collection of build, deploy, and provisioning assets; sample application; and instructions to aid in the delivery of the workshop.
+The project consists of a collection of build, deploy, and provisioning assets; sample application; lab guides; and instructions to aid in the delivery of the workshop.

 Customers, partners, and sellers are free to leverage these materials and gain valuable hands-on experience monitoring cloud native applications using AppDynamics.